 He was the District Coordinator for the 2010 UUA General Assembly in Minneapolis.
 In that role, he worked with the General Assembly Planning Committee, and he recruited and led a team of 200 local volunteers.
 Prior to the formation of the MidAmerica Region, he served as a volunteer conflict consultant for the Prairie Star District, working with a number of congregations that were experiencing difficult conflicts.
 He is also a singer/songwriter, and he performs regularly at the services of UU congregations throughout Minnesota and Wisconsin.
 He is a labor and employment lawyer and mediator, and he has an active volunteer mediation practice.
 David is passionate about building a strong future for Unitarian Universalism and our work in the world, and he is excited about this opportunity to serve the MidAmerica Region.

-Dorit Bergen, Secretary
+Dorit Bergen, At-Large

-(Partial term 2019-2020) Dorit has been a Unitarian Universalist and a member of the First Unitarian Society of Madison (FUS) since 1976.
+(2019-2023) Dorit Bergen has been a Unitarian Universalist and a member of the First Unitarian Society of Madison (FUS) since 1976.
 She currently serves on the FUS Board of Trustees and as one of their lay ministers.
 Dorit helps coordinate the FUS team that volunteers mornings at one of the Madison area shelters, and is the FUS liaison to the Dane Sanctuary Coalition.
 Outside of FUS she is the current president of the council of a local peer to peer support group for seniors, and co-president of a chapter of a teacher charitable organization.
 Dorit is a retired middle school math teacher.

 Hans Kelson, At-Large